 Couples seek therapeutic support for many different reasons.
 The length of couples therapy depends on the context and severity of the presenting problems as well as the couple’s strengths and resources.
-Although some couples wait until they are in crisis or “on the brink”, couples can benefit from the therapeutic process at any stage in their relationship.
+Although some couples wait until they are in crisis or “on the brink of separation/divorce”, couples can benefit from the therapeutic process at any stage in their relationship.
 We have experience working with couples of all ages as well as diverse cultural, familial, and religious backgrounds.
 Couples therapy includes pre-marital counseling, marital counseling, and counseling for heterosexual as well as gay, lesbian, and bi-sexual couples.

-I Help Couples With…
+We Help Couples With…

 Couples face challenges from communication break downs, work related stress, complex in-law relationships, parenting issues, pre-marital counseling, infertility or reproductive challenges, and some question whether they have fallen out of love with one another.
 Whether you or your partner feels unhappy in the relationship or unsure about the level of commitment to the relationship, couples therapy can help you reveal and interrupt the repetitive patterns that keep you stuck.
 We seek to identify unresolved or underlying issues that contribute to the reoccurring problems.